 config system ha command to configure what is synchronized.

-By default, FGSP synchronizes all IPv4 and IPv6 TCP sessions, IPsec tunnels, and also synchronizes the configuration of the FortiGates.
+By default, FGSP synchronizes all IPv4 and IPv6 TCP sessions, and IPsec tunnels.

 The synchronization link is set up in the same way as FGCP heartbeat interfaces.
 You must connect the synchronization link interfaces together and use the heartbeat device (hbdev) option to add the heartbeat devices to the configuration.